Art-Sells/Arells/Build-Notes.md

 ## Test

 ### Offline (test network transactions daily and verify amounts in DEX UI)
-- Resolve Sign-up issue (remove passwords and MFA from IAM?)
 - USDC -> CBBTC (from pool with lowest price), then factor in changes to "Bitcoin that renders Bear Markets Obsolete"
 - Import CBBTC into hpmtester account and test through HPMMASSTester.tsx (compare/contrast MASSTester.tsx api and adjust changes accordingly) (console.log transacton hash always add Fee Funder to new APIs (look at fee funding logic from old APIs))
 - - Problems: